IshitaArora-246/IshitaArora-246/README.md

 <p><img align="right" src="robot.svg" width="350&quot;" style="max-width:100%;"></p>
 I am Ishita Arora.
 I am currently pursuing Computer Science Engineering at SRM Institute of Science and technology, Chennai.
 Fascinated by the multiple facets this branch of Science has to offer, I have developed keen interest in Web Development and Flutter devlopment.
-I have gained proficiency in computer languages  C++ and bit of Java and have spent most of my time exploring and improving my skill set.<br>
+I am familiar with C++ and Java and like to spend most of my time exploring and improving my skill set.<br>

 ## Languages and Tools